eudaq/eudaq/README.md

 ------------------
 - Install Qt4 or later
-- download and install the pthreads library (pre-build binary from ftp://sources.redhat.com/pub/pthreads-win32)
+- download and install the pthreads library (pre-build binary from ftp://sources.redhat.com/pub/pthreads-win32) For full description on how to set up the development environment for Windows, see section below.

 1.2.
 Specific Producers and Components
 --------------------------------------